 The Chinese Symbol for Longevity

-Sometimes thought to mean "good luck", the golden symbol above is an early script for the Chinese word pronounced shou, meaning "longevity".
+Sometimes thought to mean "good luck", the golden symbol above is an early script for the Chinese word pronounced shou or shoe, meaning "longevity".
 It's an old custom to present a "Picture of a Hundred Longevity" where literally one hundred different scripts of the character are written or embroidered in an artwork of calligraphy.
 This is done as an artistic, and usually expensive, birthday gift to a prominent or important figure at his birthday feast.

 The Axis Mundi, a polar plasma discharge witnessed by the ancient myth-building people of the earth, went through several evolutionary stages of forms known as "plasma instabilities" in the laboratory.
 The form that we see as the "Stickman" or "Squatterman", is the culmination of a late phase, as a number of the flattened toroids fold up to form the stickman's head.

 This squatter figure is one of the more stable plasma instabilities.
 Hence the association “long life”.
 This was the major part of the column, the brightest, the most terrifying.
 And of course it was recorded by everyone everywhere and influenced them deeply.

 The "squatter" or "stickman" was recorded in nearly every culture.
 For example. it plays a dominant role in the Dogon Religion.
 Other cultures speak of it as the big red man in sky, .